Heswall

-Heswall (/'hɛzwəl, -wɔːl/) is a coastal town in the Metropolitan Borough of Wirral in Merseyside, England.
-It was historically part of Cheshire and became part of Merseyside in 1974.
-It is located on the Wirral Peninsula.
-At the 2021 census, the population of the built up area as defined by the Office for National Statistics was 29,075.
+Heswall (/'hɛzwəl, -wɔːl/) is a town on the Wirral Peninsula, England.
+Historically part of Cheshire, it became part of Merseyside in 1974.
+At the time of the 2021 census, the population of the built up area, as defined by the Office for National Statistics, was 29,075.

 History

 Early history

 Before the Norman Conquest, Heswall has been cited as a possible location for Dingesmere, mentioned with regard to the Battle of Brunanburh, in Egil's Saga.
 Heswall was recorded in the Domesday Book of 1086 as Eswelle, owned by Robert de Rodelent, who also owned much of the land on the eastern side of the River Dee.
 In 1277, it became the property of Patrick de Haselwall, who was Sheriff of Cheshire.

 Development

 In 1801, the population was recorded as 168.
 By the census in 1841, it had grown to 398.
-Before 1897 it was known as Hestlewelle or Hesselwelle.
+Before 1897, it was known as Hestlewelle or Hesselwelle.
 Its growth was started by wealthy merchants from Liverpool; they had originally chosen it as a retreat, but the arrival of two railway connections allowed them to commute.
 One line is the Borderlands Line from Wrexham Central to Bidston which opened in 1896.
-This line is still active and has Heswall railway station on the eastern edge of the town.
+This line is still active and includes Heswall railway station, located at the eastern edge of the town.
 The station was formerly called Heswall Hills to distinguish it from the older, now demolished, Heswall station.
-The old station was in Station Road in the Lower Village on another line from West Kirby to Hooton.
+The old station was on Station Road in the area’s historic centre, now known as the Lower Village, on a different line between West Kirby and Hooton.
 This opened in 1886 but the line closed to passengers in 1956.
-The track of the old railway became a footpath, the Wirral Way.
+The track for the old railway became a public footpath, the Wirral Way.

-The speedy development of Heswall has seen the once separate villages of Gayton, Heswall, Pensby and Thingwall become joined by continuous housing.
+The speedy development of Heswall has seen the once separate towns and villages of Gayton, Heswall, Pensby and Thingwall become joined by continuous housing.